bonifield/splunk_on_security_onion/README.md

 ### Objectives:
 - Manage logs with Splunk, versus the ELK stack built into Security Onion
-- Ingest Windows Application, Security, System, and Sysmon logs via forwarding from remote hosts into Splunk on Security Onion
+- Ingest Windows Application, Security, System, Sysmon, and Splunk monitoring logs via forwarding from remote hosts into Splunk on Security Onion
 - Centrally monitor home or small office networks, especially for the purposes of home lab penetration testing and post-analysis
 - Provide all necessary configuration files, and all necessary commands in a streamlined set of instructions

 ### What This IS:
-- A manual, but streamlined, method of installing and configuring Splunk on a standalone instance of Security Onion to receive Zeek, Sysmon, and Windows Event logs (Application, Security, System)
+- A manual, but streamlined, method of installing and configuring Splunk on a standalone instance of Security Onion to receive Zeek, Sysmon, and Windows Event logs (Application, Security, System), and select logs from the Splunk monitoring binaries
 	- A series of very clear configuration files, and instructions on where to put them
 	- A series of instructions that work across Debian-based Linux builds (Debian, Ubuntu, Security Onion, etc)
 - A fully functional project (note points below as to what is not yet included)